She'll liven up your life... whether you like it or not!

 Chiana from Farscape.
 Always happy, always moving, almost always stealing something, and for some reason all over D'Argo.
 Although frankly she's all over pretty much the entire cast at one point or another.
 You'll wind up dead from exhaustion, but damned if you wouldn't enjoy trying to keep up with her!

-Their relationship could arguably be read as an inversion, since Daniel makes more progress calming Vala down and pushing her into being a more responsible person than she does spicing up his existence.
+Vala Mal Doran tries to be this for Daniel Jackson from Stargate SG-1.
+When she's not trying to steal stuff like gold and valuables anyway.
+Their relationship could be read as an inversion, since Daniel makes more progress calming Vala down and pushing her into being a more responsible person than she does spicing up his existence.

 On Smallville, a certain miss Lois Lane fulfills this function.
 She arrives at the beginning of Season 4.
 By the end of Season 3, the characters had all gotten caught up in a Grim Dark web of lies created by Lionel Luthor, Chloe's life was full of fear and angst, and our hero Clark had become brooding and ultra-serious......and then Chloe's cousin Lois shows up in town and turns Clark's, Chloe's, and the Kents' lives upside down....for the better.
 Many critics argued that Lois's introduction brought a much-needed breath of fresh air to the show, as her infectious energy and charisma, BondOneLiners, and hard-partying ways enlivened the show's dynamic.
 Lois quickly became a fan-favorite (well, except for the Die for Our Ship people) character, and her original 4-episode run on the show was expanded, and she became a regular character the following season.